4 Nov 2022

 This section should specify the law and jurisdiction that the agreement will be made and enforced.
 It should state the law that will be applied to determine the validity and enforceability of the agreement, regardless of where the independent contractor might be located.

 This section is especially important if you are engaging independent contractors that are physically located in another country or system.
-Additionally, if your business has multiple locations/offices, you need to ensure that the applicable law is decided upfront.
+Additionally, if your business has multiple locations/offices, you must ensure that the applicable law is decided upfront.

 After laying out the relationship, you need to define the precise scope of work and what the project entails.
 This is needed to prevent scope creep, which happens when the paying business adds new tasks or deliverables outside of the contractor’s scope of work.